zaiisao/Documentation/en/Video/start_call_web.md

 ## Reference

+### Group video call

-We provide an open-source [Group-Video-Call](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-Web) demo project that implements a group video call on GitHub.
+Agora provides an open-source [Group-Video-Call](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-Web) demo project that implements a group video call on GitHub.
 For scenarios involving group video calls, you can download the demo project as a code source reference.

+### WordPress plugin

+With the [Agora Video for WordPress](https://wordpress.org/plugins/wp-agora-io/) plugin, you can easily embed live video streaming in your WordPress posts and pages.
+See [Agora WordPress Plugin QuickStart Guide](https://medium.com/agora-io/agora-video-for-wordpress-plugin-quickstart-guide-b8838abd4245).